-SD 140 Intro to SCADA I .
-3
+SD SD Intro to SCADA I

-SD 141 Intro to SCADA II .
-4

-EC 110 Intro to Telephony/VoIP .
-2
+EC Intro to Telephony/VoIP 2

-EC 139 Cisco Discovery I .
-3
+EC 139 Cisco Discovery I

-EC IT Essentials
+EC 167 IT Essentials 3

 Upon successful completion of these courses, students will enroll in semesters four and five of the Automation Controls/ SCADA curriculum.
-See page 28 for more information.
+See page 30 for more information.